HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 Sprint schedule:

-*Goals are just a rough, overarching plan and are likely to change as the year goes on.*

 | Week:      | Sprint No:              | Goal/Progress:                                                  |
 |------------|-------------------------|--------------------------------------------------------|
 | T1 Week 7     | Sprint 1                | Push to complete the bulk of the documentation             |